IN THIS ARTICLE

 Rotavirus Infection Treatment

-If outpatient management fails, intervention with IV fluids generally is necessary to correct dehydration, provide appropriate replacement fluids for ongoing losses due to vomiting and diarrhea, and guarantee administration of daily maintenance fluids.
+If outpatient management fails, intervention with IV fluids generally is necessary to correct dehydration, providing appropriate replacement fluids for ongoing losses due to vomiting and diarrhea, and guaranteeing daily fluid balances.
 Various formulas to calculate the necessary volume and composition of these fluids as well as their rate of administration are available.
 Correction of moderate to severe dehydration may require up to 24 hours.
 Accurate monitoring of intake (oral and IV) and output (vomiting and diarrhea) is imperative.
 Infants and toddlers should have daily weight measurements obtained.

 Antibiotics have no place in the management of rotavirus-induced illness.
 A number of other therapeutic options have been developed to help control the symptoms of gastrointestinal illnesses.
 While some may have anecdotal benefit, they are generally not recommended for use in children.
 These include over-the-counter antimotility drugs (for example, Imodium), which may tend to relieve the frequency and volume of diarrhea as well as lessen associated cramping.
 Pepto-Bismol is an over-the-counter preparation claiming to lessen the secretory capacity of the intestinal tract.
 Since it is metabolized to an aspirin-type product, it should not be used in people less than 18 years of age.
 Some products (for example, Kaopectate) promote their value as adsorbents.